orange-py/blog/pages/deta-realtime-2.md

 title: Deta + RealTime Tracking - Part 2
-date: 2020-01-30
+date: 2020-01-29
 descr: Realtime position Tracking using deta and micros
 tags: [awesome, realtime, geoposition]

-If you follow the part 1 and succesfully got the data from owntracks to the python client, you are ready to continue this guide .
+If you follow the part 1 and succesfully got the data from owntracks to the python client, you are ready to continue whit this guide .

 Now is time for the fun part, your fully-managed, fast, scalable and secure NoSQL database with a focus on end user simplicity, is here. in this section we have to make our data persistent in some database and deta is perfect for this case.